finom/use-change/README.md

   public bCount = 0;
 }

-export class RootStore {
+// those classes can be also initialised at class constructor export class RootStore {
   public readonly storeBranchA = new StoreBranchA();
   public readonly storeBranchB = new StoreBranchB();